 What it is not

-First of all, you will not be made to cluck like a chicken, or bark like a dog!
+First of all, please be reassured that you will not be made to cluck like a chicken, or bark like a dog!
 This is the stuff of stage hypnotism, and bears no relation to hypnotherapy.
-Moreover, many people believe that hypnotherapy is something that is done to them, that they explain their issue to the therapist who then simply hypnotises their problem away, as if by magic.
+Moreover, many people believe that hypnotherapy is something that is done to them: that they explain their issue to the therapist who then simply hypnotises their problem away, as if by magic.
 This is not the case.

 Rather, hypnotherapy is a much more collaborative process, and it is crucial to understand that change happens because you want it to and because you are prepared to work with me and take the necessary steps to allow it to happen.

-Furthermore, contrary to the image commonly portrayed in films, books and the media, hypnosis does not involve the therapist taking control of your mind.
-You cannot be hypnotised against your will.
-You will always be aware of your surroundings and what is going on, and you will not do, say or think anything you do not want to: your unconscious mind will always operate in your best interests and reject anything that is not right or beneficial for you.
+Additionally, contrary to the image commonly portrayed in films, books and the media, hypnosis does not involve the therapist taking control of your mind.
+In the approaches adopted in hypnotherapy, you cannot be hypnotised against your will, and neither can you become stuck in a trance.
+You will always be aware of your surroundings and what is going on, and you will not do, say or think anything you do not want to: your unconscious mind will always operate in your best interests.

 How long does it take?